City of Salem Announces Planned Road Closures for October 2021

-- Essex Street from Washington Street to Hawthorne Blvd.
+- Essex Street from Washington Street to Hawthorne Boulevard.

 - Parking meter spaces at the intersection of Charter Street, Front Street, and Central Street.

-- Front Street and Washington Street between New Derby Street and Church Street.
+- Lafayette Street between Derby Street and Klop Alley

 All information above is subject to change.
 The Salem Police Department will close any street at any time if they determine that a public safety issue exists.

-Please note: the MBTA Garage will be closed from 8:00 p.m. until 1:00 a.m. on Halloween night.
+Please note: the MBTA Garage will be closed from 6:00 p.m. until 1:00 a.m. on Halloween night, and possibly on October 30.
 Cars will not be permitted to enter or exit between these hours.